-Methodologically, we enhance the BOLFI framework with a GP-based classifier to handle extreme discrepancies and introduce a discrepancy design that integrates multiple types of experimental data.
+Methodologically, we enhance the BOLFI framework with a GP-based classifier to handle failed cases of simulator and introduce a discrepancy design that integrates multiple types of experimental data.
 These innovations broaden the applicability of BOLFI to real-world biological inference problems involving heterogeneous data and partial model observability.

 In conclusion, our work highlights the practicality, scalability, and interpretability of likelihood-free inference for modeling complex systems.
 By circumventing the need for analytically tractable likelihoods, even in cases where such formulation exists, we demonstrate that BOLFI can serve as a robust and general-purpose tool for data-driven discovery across diverse fields, including systems biology, ecology, economics, engineering, physics and beyond.